-Sister Julie Demchak, H.M., formerly Sr. Pauletta, died Tuesday, March 17, 2020 at Villa Maria Community Center.
+Sister Jeannette Abi-Nader, H.M., formerly Sr. de Sales, died Tuesday, October 27, 2020 at Villa Maria Community Center.

-Due to the current situation regarding gatherings in church, her burial has taken place in the Sisters’ Cemetery at Villa Maria.
+Due to the current pandemic, her burial has taken place in the Sisters’ Cemetery at Villa Maria.
 A Memorial Mass will be celebrated at a later date.

 She is survived by her sisters in the HM Community; her sister, Bernadette Nader Lazo, Morgan Hill, California; her brothers, Sheb Abi-Nader, Virginia Beach, Virginia, Frank Abi-Nader, Fair Oaks, California, and Boutros (Bud) Abi-Nader, Orangevale, California; and many loving nieces and nephews and their families